 Electric Bus Facility

-Hawaiian Electric's E-Bus pilot rates will enable bus fleet customers to benefit from lower prices that encourage charging during the Mid-Day period (9 AM – 5 PM) when there is abundant solar energy on the grid, and overnight during the Off-Peak period (10 PM – 9 AM) when electricity demand is low.
+Hawaiian Electric Company’s E-Bus rates enable bus fleet customers to benefit from lower prices that encourage charging during the Mid-Day period (9 AM – 5 PM) when there is abundant solar energy on the grid, and overnight during the Off-Peak period (9 PM – 9 AM) when electricity demand is low.
+The biggest savings on E-Bus rates are expected to result from low demand charges as compared to standard commercial rates.

 How to Enroll